Labor is work. That’s the very definition. Sometimes, it can be difficult, daunting, physically demanding, soul-testing work.

 - Classes: Sometimes knowing what to expect is half the battle.
 Taking a childbirth class will help you better understand the stages of labor and what your body will be undergoing.
-A hypnobirthing class, available in Sioux Falls, can help train women to remain calm and use their mind to help their body.

 - Kegels: You’ll use a lot of muscles during labor, but strengthening one in particular might make a big difference for labor and in recovery as well.
 Kegels help strengthen the pelvic floor muscle.
 So first you have to recognize where and what that muscle does.
 Go to the bathroom and try to stop your flow of urine, but do it without contracting your abs, butt or thighs.
 You have just isolated the pelvic floor muscle.

 No longer do women have to labor in bed:

 - Try different positions: Don’t be afraid to move.
 Standing up and moving helps the baby’s head to press on the cervix, increasing dilation.
 Plus, moving around, whether kneeling, squatting or standing, helps to widen the pelvis for when baby’s head is ready to pass through.

 - Massage: For some distraction, have the support person can give a little massage during labor.
 Stimulating an area that is in pain can help soften the pain messages sent to the brain.
 Switch between a head massage in the first few hours to the lower back when contractions get tough later.